tidalmigrations/tidalmigrations.github.io/pages/tidal tools/howto.md

 ## 1) Import spreadsheet

-The first step to begin your cloud migration project is importing a spreadsheet of Servers, Databases Instances and Applications.
+The first step to begin your cloud migration project is importing a spreadsheet of Servers, Virtualization Clusters, Databases Instances and Applications.
 Tidal Migration's importer will guide you through mapping your columns to our fields, and even create the associations between dependencies if you have captured these.